c19witness/uk-covid19-inquiry/2023-02-28_module-3/06_Submission_by_Mr_Wagner.rst

 My final submission relates to adjustments for the upcoming Module 3 hearings.
 An inquiry into Covid-19, with Core Participants and witnesses who are extremely clinically vulnerable, should in our submission ensure that the final venue has robust Covid-19 safety measures in place.
 I have no doubt that's in your Ladyship's mind.

 We agree, of course, with the Long Covid groups' submissions at paragraphs 53 to 55 of their written submissions on safety measures.
 We emphasise that for higher risk of Covid individuals, it is imperative that the venue takes due regard of any risk assessment for Covid-19 that includes its :outline:`airborne` nature and adjust the venue and requirements accordingly.
-In particular, CVF asks for air filtration using HEPA filters or ventilation measured by CO2 proxy, and ensuring high quality masks are available (such as :outline:`FFP2 or 3`), as well as lateral flow test requirements for all participants at the in-person inquiry.
+In particular, CVF asks for air :outline:`filtration` using HEPA filters or :outline:`ventilation` measured by CO2 proxy, and ensuring high quality masks are available (such as :outline:`FFP2 or 3`), as well as lateral flow test requirements for all participants at the in-person inquiry.

 We note, just as a relatively small point, that the guidance for those who were in the alternative room for today was not as clear as it was for the people in this room that they should take Covid-19 tests.